jasondavey/g-threader/README.md

 - **JSON**: Exports all email data in a structured JSON format
 - **CSV**: Exports email metadata in a tabular format
 - **EML**: Exports each email as an individual .eml file (can be opened in email clients)

+## Gmail API Integration

+The application connects to the Gmail API using OAuth 2.0 authentication.
+Here are important details about this integration:

+1. **Authentication Flow**
+   - The first time you run the application, it will prompt you to authorize access to your Gmail account
+   - Default authorization uses a local HTTP server for the OAuth callback
+   - You can set `MANUAL_AUTH=true` in `.env` to use a manual authorization flow if needed
+   - Once authenticated, tokens are stored in a local `token.json` file for future use

+2. **Configuration Options**
+   - `MOCK_GMAIL_API=true`: Use mock data instead of real Gmail API (useful for development)
+   - `MANUAL_AUTH=true`: Use manual authorization flow instead of local HTTP server
+   - `PORT=3001`: Change the server port (default: 3001)

+3. **API Usage**
+   - The application uses batch processing to avoid Gmail API rate limits
+   - Search queries use Gmail's query language for efficient server-side filtering
+   - Email data is cached locally after retrieval to minimize API calls

+4. **Permissions Required**
+   - The application requests `https://www.googleapis.com/auth/gmail.readonly` scope
+   - This allows read-only access to Gmail messages - it cannot modify or send emails

+5. **Rate Limits**
+   - Gmail API has usage quotas (see [Google API Quotas](https://developers.google.com/gmail/api/reference/quotas))
+   - The application implements batch processing and exponential backoff for retries

 ## Thread Analysis